Published on Feb 18, 2022

 Two-step verification is an extra layer of security for your Apple ID that prevents other people from accessing your phone, even if they know your login credentials.
 But sometimes, it does get annoying when you are in haste and want to access your phone quickly.

-Also, sometimes you might need to turn off the two-factor authentication if you want to set parental control on your kid’s iPhone, hack their screen time or lock their iPhone remotely.
-So, to disable two-factor authentication, you can disable it only within two weeks of enrollment.
+Also, sometimes you might need to turn off the two-factor authentication if you want to access your kid's iPhone.
+Or, you can set parental control on your kid’s iPhone, hack their screen time or lock their iPhone remotely.
+So, if you want to turn off two-factor authentication on iPhone, you can disable it only within two weeks of enrollment.

 How can I get my Apple authentication code without a trusted device?